wild camping in europe Guide

 Use a stove rather than cooking food over an open fire when possible and never light a fire during dry periods in sensitive areas.

-Wild-camping in France is legal but it is more complicated than the above countries and different rules apply for different scenarios.
+In France is legal but it is more complicated than the above countries and different rules apply for different scenarios.

 It is best to check up with the local tourist office to be sure what rules apply to the area that you are in.

-In short: Do not set up a tent by the sea, make sure that you are more than 200 meters away from water that is used for consumption and stay away from any historical monuments or sites.
+In short: do not set up a tent by the sea, make sure that you are more than 200 meters away from water that is used for consumption and stay away from any historical monuments or sites.

 Private land and by the side of a road is also prohibited.
 If you stay away from the above and pack up your camp in the morning you will be fine in most scenarios.

-Wild Camping in Spain can be a bit complicated, the rules are local and not national.
+Wild camping in Spain can be a bit complicated, the rules are local and not national.
 The police or “guardia civil” force in Spain do not hesitate to give you a fine if you have been camping in the wrong area.

 private property is prohibited, this includes historic monuments,